 Should you find these are not working or you are concerned, speak to your dentist for more information and guidance on what to do.

-Root canal complications and problems
+Root canal complications

 All dental procedures have an element of risk attached to them and not all will go perfectly.